 We are having another heat wave in the Bay area, so spending as little time as possible in the kitchen is my modus operandi at the moment.
 I have been hankering for mushrooms a lot these past few weeks.
 This is a yummy and quick pasta dish that incorporates East-West elements.
-Although I use shimeji mushrooms, I bet other mushrooms would work well as well.
+Although I use shimeji mushrooms, I bet other mushrooms would work just as well.

 Trefoil and Shimeji Mushroom Pasta